Canadian Grand Prix: Wildlife

-Track features

 Wall of Champions

 The final corner of Circuit Gilles Villeneuve became well known for crashes involving former World Champions.
-In 1999, Damon Hill, Michael Schumacher and Jacques Villeneuve all crashed into the same wall which had the slogan Bienvenue au Québec (Welcome to Quebec) on it.
-The wall became ironically known as "Wall of Champions".
+In 1999, Damon Hill, Michael Schumacher and Jacques Villeneuve all crashed into the same wall at the final chicane.
+The wall became ironically known as the "Wall of Champions".
 The wall also was involved in a crash with Ricardo Zonta, who was, at the time, the reigning FIA GT sports car champion.
 In recent years, CART Champion Juan Pablo Montoya, Formula Renault 3.5 Champion Carlos Sainz Jr. and 2009 Formula One World Champion Jenson Button have also fallen victim to the wall.
 In 2011 Friday practice the wall claimed 4-time F1 Champion Sebastian Vettel.
 During Q2 in 2019, the wall claimed another former Formula Renault 3.5 champion, Kevin Magnussen, though he escaped serious injury.

 Before the wall was named it also claimed victims such as 1992 World Sportscar Champion and long-time F1 driver Derek Warwick who spectacularly crashed his Arrows-Megatron during qualifying for the 1988 Canadian Grand Prix.

-Winners of the Canadian Grand Prix
+Winners

 Repeat winners (drivers)

 Drivers in bold are competing in the Formula One championship in the current season.

 A pink background indicates an event which was not part of the Formula One World Championship.